How to donate to help victims of the Gray and Oregon Road wildfires | KREM Cares Help 2 Northwest

-SPOKANE COUNTY, Wash. — Those looking to help local families devastated by the Gray and Oregon Road Fire you are encouraged to donate to the local American Red Cross.
+SPOKANE COUNTY, Wash. — Those looking to help local families devastated by the Gray and Oregon Road wildfires are encouraged to donate to the local American Red Cross.
 Once on the donation page, look for "I Want to Support" and select "Your Local Red Cross."

 Wildfires burning in Medical Lake and Elk have prompted Level 3 evacuations in countless areas and destroyed dozens of structures in less than 24 hours, creating hazardous air quality.